 Restraints | Behavioral Interventions

-Each district and approved private school, special act school district, and State-operated school is required to establish a school district code of conduct and discipline that meets the requirements of Title 8 of the New York Code of Rules and Regulations (8 NYCRR) 1§100.2(l).
-Each school's code of conduct and discipline and behavioral interventions must be developed consistent with NYSED regulations that promote the use of positive behavioral supports and interventions and prohibit or limit the use of certain types of behavioral interventions for students.
+Protecting the health and safety of its students is one of each school's primary responsibilities.
+Each school's code of conduct, discipline, and behavioral interventions must be developed consistent with NYSED Title 8 of the New York Code of Rules and Regulations (8 NYCRR) 1§100.2(l) that promote the use of positive behavioral supports and interventions and prohibit or limit the use of certain types of behavioral interventions for students.

 NYS Education Department Special Education Page